KatVHarris/UnityIntro/README.md

 * Assets - Files in your project (pictures, materials, scripts, prefabs, etc)

 ## Prefabricated Objects
+Go to Assets > Import > Characters and import the character asset package Once the package is imported into the project go to the Character folder.
+Open the prefabs folder.
+Drag the FPS prefab into the hierarchy.

 First Person Controller
 How to get prefabs into your game
 How to create a prefab